 You may have heard the term Open Banking, which refers to reforms that let third-party providers access your financial information.
-This is the technology that lets apps such as Yolt, Emma and Money Dashboard bring together your different accounts, including your Nutmeg account, to give you an overview of your money.
+This is the technology that lets apps such as Yolt, Emma and Money Dashboard bring together different accounts, including your Nutmeg account, to give you an overview of your money.
 Open Banking offers other benefits, too.
 A great example is in payments.

 Firstly, a bit of background.
 In 2015, the UK Government legislated that the largest banking groups in the UK should open up their systems to allow parties authorised by the regulator, the Financial Conduct Authority (FCA), to access account information and initiate payments – all with the users’ consent.
 This legislation was designed to increase transparency and innovation, and it has given rise to a whole range of financial products.

 At Nutmeg, we see these new financial products as a great opportunity to improve the customer experience.
 That’s why we’ve integrated our service with Yolt, Emma and Money Dashboard.
-Customers of these apps can now see their Nutmeg ISA, Lifetime ISA, pension, general investment account and Junior ISA balances in the apps alongside other financial products they hold.
+Customers of these apps can now see their Nutmeg ISA, Lifetime ISA, Personal Pension, general investment account and Junior ISA balances in the apps alongside other financial products they hold.
 This is a great example of transparency in financial services leading to better user outcomes.